Young-N-Ambitious/yna_frontend/CONTRIBUTING.md

 # How To Contribute - Set Up

 * Now that you are inside the frontend directory, you need to create a branch based off the development branch.
-    * Run: `git checkout development`
+    * Run: `git checkout dev`
-    * Confirm you are on the development branch by running `git status`
+    * Confirm you are on the dev branch by running `git status`
-    * Create a branch based off the development branch by running - git checkout -b `branch-name`
+    * Create a branch based off the dev branch by running - git checkout -b `branch-name`
     * Make your changes - commit often using [commit best practices][best_practices].
     * Make sure to add test to all of your changes, when applicable.